Top 5 Ways Michael Jordan Still Makes His Money?

 Why Michael Jordan earns more money today than when he played in the NBA.

-HoopsVibe's Very Quick Call: With ballers going bankrupt left, right, and center, MJ shows us all how branding is king for long term success.
+HoopsVibe’s Very Quick Call: MJ shows us all how branding is king for long term success.

 1. The Jordan Brand.
 This is the golden egg.
-It is a division of Nike that remains hugely profitable and massively influential.
-In 1984 Jordan originally signed a 5-year $500,000 contract with Nike, plus royalties.
+The Jordan brand is a division of Nike that remains hugely profitable and massively influential.
+In 1984 Jordan originally signed a 5-year $500,000 contract with Nike.
 Last year this was worth an estimated $60 million.
-Yikes, that's some serious growth.
-The Jordan brand deserves it, dominating 71 percent of the basketball shoe market in 2012.
+The Jordan brand deserves it too.
+They dominated over 71 percent of the basketball shoe market in 2012.

 2. Earnings from playing in the NBA: This is a relatively small part of the Jordan empire.
 If you total up all the money MJ made for actually playing basketball it comes to $93.7 million of his roughly $650 million in net worth.
-This money from actually playing basketball is still a serious chunk of cash, but makes up far less of the Jordan empire than many assume.
+His money from actually playing basketball is still a serious chunk of cash, but in comparison to his business ventures makes up far less in the Jordan empire than many assume.

-4. Hanes, Gatorade, Upper Deck Endorsements: These round up to just under $20 million.
-Jordan remains the most identifiable athlete in the world and uses that status to his advantage as Mr. Endorsement.
+4. Hanes, Gatorade, Upper Deck Endorsements: MJ’s endorsements add up to just under $20 million.
+Jordan remains one of the most identifiable athletes in the world and uses that status to his advantage as a family oriented brand.
 His long-standing relationships with these companies continue to garner top dollar in the market.